sebbrochet/IT360Awareness/README.md

 * ranesxconf: Track changes of the configuration of your VMWare host servers (ESX and vCenter)

 windows:
-* ranwinconf: Track changes of the configuration of your windows servers
+* [ranwinconf](https://github.com/sebbrochet/ranwinconf): Track changes of the configuration of your windows servers
 * ranwinad: Track changes (groups, users, computers) in your Active Directory

+misc:
+* [ranlincmd](https://github.com/sebbrochet/ranlincmd) : Generic tool to track changes based on command output for your linux servers

 list_* scripts, when available, are used by corresponding ran* scripts They can also be used directly to display data on standard output.